opencog/opencog/opencog/nlp/lg-dict/README.md

   This function does not care which connector is "-" and which is "+", as long as they are different.

-## TODO
+## TODO - architecture and design issues.
-The core design of this module is not optimal.
+The core design of this module has a number of issues, some minor, and some pretty important.

 * It currently allows only one dictionary to be open at a time, i.e. there can only be one single global dictionary that is open.
 This